kran333/kran333.github.io/main.md

 ---

-### Hello, I'm  KRANTHI KUMAR KEDIKA nd this is My Portfolio
+### Hello, I'm  KRANTHI KUMAR KEDIKA and this is My Portfolio

 ---